DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 #### Scholarships for physics, French, German and Spanish

-To get a scholarship, you’ll need to be a high-quality student and pass a tough selection process, run by the professional body for your subject.
+To get a scholarship, you’ll need to be a high-quality student and pass a tough selection process.

 If you’re successful, your teacher training provider will pay the scholarship money directly into your bank account over a period of 10 months.